CMU-SAFARI/Victima/README.md

 - The experiments have been executed using a slurm based infrastructure.
   We strongly suggest executing the experiments using such an infrastructure.
+- Each experiments takes ~8 hours to finish and requires about 15GB of memory.

 ``` cpp
 Hardware infrastructure used: